paulhamsh/Dalek-Head-Control/README.md

 The second issue comes with a test board which can be used with the dalek eye and the lights.
 This helps undestand how to control these aspects.
 It has an AMS1117 3v power regulator.
 I think the IC is probably a PIC 12 of some variety.
+In the circuit diagram I have put PIC 12 pin numbers.
+It seems likely because the dalek eye light connections then are to RA1 and RA2, which can be USART output on that PIC (or SPI).

 The circuit is as below.